Cidaas/cidaas-android-sdk/README.md

 }
 ```

-If you use universal links, configure your Domain setup and resume the SDK from your activite's **onCreate** method
+If you use app links, configure your Domain setup and resume the SDK from your activite's **onCreate** method

 ```java